Table of Contents

 where K is the strike price of the option.

-Basket Options: A basket option is written for foreign exchange market and gives the holder a right to receive two or more currencies in lieu of the pay-off.
-The exchange rate can be pre-specified or the spot rate at the time of the settlement.
+A basket option is written for foreign exchange market and gives the holder a right to receive two or more currencies in lieu of the pay-off.
+The exchange rate can be pre-specified or the spot rate at the time of the settlement

-There can be many other customised varieties of exotic options which can be designed depending upon the business needs.
+There can be many other customized varieties of exotic options which can be designed depending on the business needs.